GregUtas/robust-services-core/docs/RSC-Articles.md

 ### Using RSC

 When buildling on RSC, you'll always use `NodeBase`.
-If your application uses UDP- or TCP-based protocols, investigate the `NetworkBase` namespace in the [nw](/nw) directory, and the `SessionBase` namespace in the [sb](/sb) directory.
-There are currently no CodeProject articles about those layers, but various [documents](/docs/README.md) in the repository discuss them.
+If your application uses UDP- or TCP-based protocols, investigate the namespace `NetworkBase` in the [_nw_](/nw) directory, and the namespace `SessionBase` in the [_sb_](/sb) directory.
+There are currently no articles about those layers, but some [documents](/docs/README.md) discuss them.

 ### Modifying RSC

 If you don't want to build on RSC, you can copy and modify its code to meet your needs, subject to the terms of its GPL-3.0 license.
-But because RSC is an integrated _framework_, you'll have a bit of work to do.
-Unlike a library, RSC's classes collaborate freely and are not designed for standalone use.
+But because RSC is an integrated _framework_, you'll have some work to do.
+Unlike a library, RSC's classes collaborate freely rather than being designed for standalone use.

 ### Deleted Code

-The code within an article omits details that are irrelevant to the article's purpose.
+The code in an article omits details that are irrelevant to the article's purpose.
 They are nonetheless important and need to be considered if copying and modifying RSC software.
 These details include